Ena-c/dabi-images/README.md

 | Provide Url to a website | regex pattern ( ͡° ͜ʖ ͡°) (e.g: /"file-url":".*?"/gm) |

 ### Change Log
-* Added "feet" to hentai
+* Added "gelbooru" to hentai's "ass" source

 ### Todo
+* Add "gelbooru" to the rest of hentai sources
 * Add "random" to hentai
 * Add more sources to hentai and real images (preferably higher quality)